Language Expressive Disorder in Buffalo, NY

 Intervention and Treatment at Delaware Pediatrics

 The best option for children with a mixed receptive-expressive language disorder is to begin treating it as soon as possible.
 This treatment will include educating all adults in frequent contact with the child about how to handle their disorder and how to encourage positive change.

 One-on-one time with a specialist is a key component to addressing a language disorder, as these types of professionals are able to offer specific instruction and guidance that, when combined with the family’s efforts, can result in an ideal outlook for the child.

 Delaying treatment for a mixed receptive-expressive language disorder will only make things worse for a person diagnosed with this condition, as it will significantly impact them both academically and socially.
-To speak with a language specialist from Delaware Pediatrics about your concerns regarding mixed receptive-expressive language disorder, or other difficulties that your child is experiencing with their communication abilities, please call (716) 884-0230.
+To speak with a language specialist from Delaware Pediatrics about your concerns regarding mixed receptive-expressive language disorder, or other difficulties that your child is experiencing with their communication abilities, please call our clinic at (716) 884-0230.